 My main areas of research include:

 - Social movement analysis

 - Environmental history and ideology

 Current/Recent Research Projects:

 - Currently conducting studies of access to healthy foods in Michigan.

-- Conducting on-going analyses of the green jobs sector in the U.S. Examining green employers' workforce demands and the efficacy of green jobs training programs.
+- Conducted analysis of the green jobs sector in the U.S. Examining green employers' workforce demands and the efficacy of green jobs training programs.

 - Conducting on-going analysis of mainstream and environmental justice groups in the U.S.

 - Examining environmental ideology, activism and experiences in 19th and 20th century America.